leidZhang/EECS4413Project/README.md

 # Introduction
 This is the course project for EECS4413, is an e-commerce website utilizing React, Django and MySQL database.
 It provides several functions such as product display, shopping cart and order viewing.
 # Features
 - User management: This module is responsible for viewing, modifying, creating, deleting, and disabling users.
 - Cart: This module is responsible for processing the user's shopping cart content.
 Users can modify the quantity or delete the product on the cart page.
 - Checkout: This module is responsible for processing the payment method, shipping address, and completing the submission and confirmation of orders.
 - Product Information Management: This module is responsible for storing and managing various data of products, such as names, prices, classifications, descriptions, images, inventory, etc., as well as providing search, filtering, sorting, and other functions for products.
 - Order Management: This module is responsible for tracking and processing the user's order status, such as processing, delivered, canceled, etc.
 # Installation and Usage
 To install and run this project on your local machine, you need to have Python and Node.js on your computer, as well as the following packages:
 - Django: `pip install django`
 - Django Rest Framework: `pip install djangorestframework`
-- Corsheader:  `pip install django-cors-header`
+- Djoser:  `pip install djoser`
-- Djoser: `pip install django-filter`
+- Django filter: `pip install django-filter`
+- Corsheader: `pip install django-cors-headers`
 - mysqlclient: `pip install mysqlclient`<br>

 Then, follow these steps:
 1. Clone this repository to your machine, you can use the following command:
 `git clone https://github.com/leidZhang/EECS4413Project.git`
 2. Go to ereact folder to start the frontend:
 ```
 cd ereact
 npm start
 ```
 3. Open another console, go to edjango folder to start the backend:
 ```
 cd edjango
 python manage.py runserver
 ```
 4. Once the frontend and the backend are running, you can enjoy this project.<br>
 front-end url: `http://localhost:3000/`<br>